-We have established a Parish COVID-19 Task Force (Bettina McBeth, Chris Cuttitta, Julie Haller, and Vicar Mike Faust) who are responsible for continuing to monitor the pandemic’s progression and adjusting our parish
+We have established a Parish COVID-19 Task Force (Bettina McBeth, Chris Cuttitta, Julie Haller, and Pastor Susan Scott) who are responsible for continuing to monitor the pandemic’s progression and adjusting our parish

 PARISH GUIDELINES FOR IN-PERSON GATHERING DURING COVID

-The COVID-19 task force (Bettina McBeth, Chris Cuttitta, Julie Haller, and Vicar Mike Faust) have approved the following guidelines for safe worship practice as of June 28th, 2021.
+The COVID-19 task force (Bettina McBeth, Chris Cuttitta, Julie Haller, and Vicar Mike Faust) approved the following guidelines for safe worship practice as of June 28th, 2021.
 Thank you for showing love to your neighbors by following these rules.

 1. MASKS ARE OPTIONAL for anyone who feels they need to wear one, particularly those unvaccinated.
 It is suggested that